vncntprvst/whisk/README.md

 Fully automated tracking of single rows of whiskers in high-speed video.

 The original source code repository is https://github.com/nclack/whisk/.
-The [original website](http://openwiki.janelia.org/wiki/display/MyersLab/Whisker+Tracking) for this program is not accessible anymore, but it has been duplicated [here](https://wikis.janelia.org/display/WT/Whisker+Tracking).
+The [original website](http://openwiki.janelia.org/wiki/display/MyersLab/Whisker+Tracking) for this program is now accessible [here](https://wikis.janelia.org/display/WT/Whisker+Tracking).
 A copy of the instructions and the tutorial are available [here](https://github.com/wanglab-neuro/whisk-dockerfile/tree/main/context/wiki).

 Downloading